 Located three hours north of Boston in the heart of the White Mountains, North Conway offers many winter activities and everything you need to complete a weekend getaway, including beautiful hotels, family-owned restaurants, and unique shops.

 North Conway is the perfect base for exploring everything the White Mountains have to offer in the winter.
+You’ll soon understand why visiting the White Mountains should be a New England bucket list item!

 Although many people choose to have a weekend getaway in North Conway to hit the slopes on the five ski resorts nearby that offer over 270 trails on 1,300 skiable acres, there are many other things to do!